nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   of the parameter will be taken. e.g., if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
 - Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g., if the command specifies `help 123`, it will be interpreted as `help`.
-- Commands that require the use of index from the Schedule panel list (right side) will be represented as `INDEX-s`, while index from the Student's Details panel list (left side) will be represented as `INDEX`.
+- Commands that require the use of index from the Schedule List (right side) will be represented as `INDEX-s`, while index from the Student List (left side) will be represented as `INDEX`.

 ### Callouts: